Máté Kocsis: Biography

 He graduated from the Calvinist Secondary Grammar School of Lónyay Street in 1999.
 He received his Juris Doctor degree at the Pázmány Péter Catholic University in 2004.
 He participated in the joint graduate school of the Századvég Political School and the Corvinus University of Budapest as a policy expert between 2004 and 2006.

 He was a member of the far-right Hungarian Justice and Life Party (MIÉP) between 1998 and 1999.
 According to himself, his membership lasted 2 or 3 months.

 Kocsis was delegated to the Budapest Electoral Commission by the Fidesz during the 2006 Hungarian parliamentary election.
 He was elected to the General Assembly of Józsefváros in the 2006 Hungarian local elections.
 He served as a Deputy Mayor of Józsefváros and leader of the Fidesz group from 2006 to 2009.
 He also became a member of the General Assembly of Budapest in 2006.
 He served as Vice Chairman of the Metropolitan Committee on Law and Procedure.
 Béla Csécsei, the Mayor of Józsefváros, resigned from his position for health reasons in 2009.
 Kocsis was elected mayor during a by-election on 22 November 2009.
 As a result he resigned from his seat in the General Assembly of Budapest.

 He was elected Member of Parliament for Józsefváros in the 2010 Hungarian parliamentary election.
 He was appointed Chairman of the Defence and Internal Security Committee on 17 May 2010.
 He was also a member of the Committee on National Security since 14 February 2011.
 He was a member of the Ad Hoc Committee on Preparation of Constitution between 5 July 2010 and 7 March 2011, therefore he participated in the drawing up of the new constitution.
 In May 2011, Fidesz called for a fact-finding committee to be set up, examining the circumstances of tension between local Roma and non-Roma in the north Hungarian village of Gyöngyöspata.
 Kocsis became Chairman of that ad hoc committee.

 Due to the new conflict of interest rules, Kocsis did not run in the 2014 parliamentary election.
 He was re-elected as mayor of Józsefváros during the 2014 local elections.
 He became councilor for local government and law enforcement in the General Assembly of Budapest.
 He was appointed president of his party's Budapest branch in October 2015.
 He also served as communication director of the Fidesz from December 2012 to 1 September 2016.

 Kocsis returned to national politics, when he was elected a Member of Parliament for Józsefváros during the 2018 parliamentary election.
 As a result, he resigned as mayor on 17 April.
 Kocsis was elected leader of the Fidesz caucus in the national assembly.
 He was also appointed chairman of the Defence and Internal Security Committee for the second time.
+He was also a member of the National Security Committee from 2018 to 2026.
+Although he was elected MP via the Fidesz national list, he was replaced as caucus leader after 2026 Hungarian parliamentary election.